5. Vector indexing#

 ## [1] 10 50 60 80 NA 100

 In other words, x[l], where l is a logical vector, returns all x[i] with i such that l[i] is TRUE.
-Above, we extracted the elements at indexes 1, 5, 6, 8, and 10.
+We thus extracted the elements at indexes 1, 5, 6, 8, and 10.

 Important

-Let us be careful: if the element selector is NA, the selected element will be set to a missing value (for atomic vectors) or NULL (for lists).
+Be careful: if the element selector is NA, we will get a missing value (for atomic vectors) or NULL (for lists).

 c("one", "two", "three")[c(NA, TRUE, FALSE)]